imagekitio/docs-keep-a-changelog/api-reference/media-api/list-and-search-files.md

 You can filter using `createdAt` and `updatedAt` to search based on the first uploaded or last modified time.

-`createdAt` and `updatedAt` accepts ISO 8601 format string or relative unit.
+`createdAt` and `updatedAt` accept ISO 8601 format string or relative unit.

 {% tabs %}
 {% tab title="ISO 8601 format" %}
-The API supports a string in ISO 8601 format.
+The API supports a string in the ISO 8601 format.

 * `YYYY-MM-DD` - When no time is provided, it is set to 00:00:00 UTC by default.
 * `YYYY-MM-DDTHH:MM:SS`